rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 Iconoclastic consequences occur to this day and have resulted in bland protestant churches standing in sharp contrast to the iconographic beauty of orthodox churches.

 While the charge was usually *idolatry*, the end result was the violent destruction of icons (images) of Christ, as well as defacing and even destroying churches.
+Much
+ blood
+ and
+ ink
-Much blood and ink have been spilled through the ages on the topic of icons.
+ have been spilled through the ages on the topic of icons.
 The iconoclasts themselves imagined they were adhering to the second commandment, perhaps reacting as Moses did to the golden calf.

 !!! quote "Exodus 32:19-20"
     When Moses approached the camp and saw the calf and the dancing, his anger burned and he threw the tablets out of his hands, breaking them to pieces at the foot of the mountain.
     And he took the calf the people had made and burned it in the fire; then he ground it to powder, scattered it on the water and made the Israelites drink it.

-Iconoclasts necessarily imagined that images of Christ and images of Saints were equivalent to the worship of a golden calf (i.e., orgiastic worship of Baal).
+Iconoclasts necessarily imagined that images of Christ and images of Saints were equivalent to the worship of the golden calf (i.e., orgiastic worship of Baal).
 While our [modern view](../modern-views/index.md) sees this as wrongheaded, notice that all sides understood that images had great power.
+Images were never benign, it was either sacred or sacrilegious.
 The existence of iconoclast movements is testament to the spiritual power of images in the [ancient view](index.md).

 That said, were the iconoclasts right?
 Or were they demonically deceived?
 What is the truth of religious icons?